UK to reopen embassy in Kyiv next week: PM Johnson | Politics

 - United Kingdom

-The Embassy was forced to temporarily close down when the Russia-Ukraine conflict began in February.
+The Embassy was forced to temporarily close down after Russia invaded Ukraine on February 24.

 “The extraordinary fortitude and success of [Ukraine] President Zelensky in resisting Russian forces in Kyiv means I can announce that very shortly, next week, we will reopen our embassy in Ukraine’s capital city,” Johnson told reporters addressing a press conference in New Delhi.